 You think of a willow, even the strongest wind can’t tear them down.

-The tradition we see today from the old times has flexible quality without an exception.
-Contrary to the image of being ‘artisan’, their view of work is wide and flexible.
+The traditions we see today from the old times have flexible qualities, without exception.
+Contrary to the image of being ‘artisan’, their view of work is broad and flexible.

-When it comes to the style of Monsho Uwaeshi, the attitude of working with collaborators is one of the most important keys to keep their tradition alive.
-They create new designs while they follow the tradition backed by its origins and history.
-Better than anything, they intrinsically know the beautiful and cool design which can be created only by the experienced ones.
+When it comes to the style of Monsho Uwaeshi, the attitude of working with collaborators is one of the most essential keys to keeping their tradition alive.
+They create new designs while following tradition backed by its origins and history.
+Better than anything, they intrinsically know the beautiful and incredible designs that can be made only by experienced ones.

-Originally, the Kamon tradition can be traced back to the patterns court nobles used in the Heian period (794-1185).
-After they were used vigorously on the battlefield by Samurai in need of recognizing from friend and foe, the tradition widespread among general people in the Edo period (1603-1868).
+Initially, the Kamon tradition can be traced back to court nobles’ patterns in the Heian period (794-1185).
+After they were used vigorously on the battlefield by Samurai in need of recognition from friend and foe, the tradition was widespread among general people in the Edo period (1603-1868).

-Unlike Samurai liked the simple, clean, and highly visible patterns, general people enjoyed the stylish patterns with a sense of humor.
-Those demands boosted numbers of unique Kamon in this period and a lot of them were lost in time.
+Unlike Samurai, who liked the simple, clean, and apparent patterns, general people enjoyed the stylish patterns with a sense of humor.
+Those demands boosted the numbers of unique Kamon in this period, and many were lost in time.

 Monkiri – Cutting Out Beautiful Patterns

-They throw workshops from time to time to open up the doors for people who have not seen or experienced Japanese family crest.
-It’s called “Monkiri”, you fold and cut the origami paper in a certain way, open up, and you’ll find the amazing pattern of paper in your hands.
+They occasionally throw workshops to open doors for people who have not seen or experienced the the Japanese family crest.
+It’s called “Monkiri”; you fold and cut the origami paper in a certain way, open it up, and find a fantastic pattern of paper in your hands.

-The 4th generation of Uwaeshi, Hatoba Yoji mainly takes care of the workshop of Monkiri.
-The pattern people originally used was family crest and the more you practice on them, you could create more elaborate and beautiful pattern.
+The 4th generation of Uwaeshi, Hatoba Yoji, mainly takes care of the workshop of Monkiri.
+The pattern people originally used was the family crest, and the more you practice on them, the more you can create more elaborate and beautiful patterns.

-They found out this game in the search to find a way to spread this tradition.
-It’s quite a coincidence that turned out it dealt with Japanese family crest patterns originally.
+They found out about this game in search of a way to spread this tradition.
+It’s quite a coincidence that it turned out it dealt with Japanese family crest patterns initially.

 Everybody in the workshop turns out to be marveled at what they have just created.
 Nobody couldn’t imagine a little folding and cutting would create those beautiful patterns with their own hands.
 (Yoji Hatoba)

-They introduce Monkiri to people around the world, hoping it would let them have interests in the kamon and that would make a great start.
-In addition to that, this pattern-cutting game is a great way to have the time to concentrate and release just like one of the effective meditation methods for your mind.
+They introduce Monkiri to people worldwide, hoping it would let them have interests in the kamon and that would make a great start.
+In addition, this pattern-cutting game is a great way to have the time to concentrate and release, just like one of the effective meditation methods for your mind.

 Oh, by the way, have you checked their website?
 If not, we suggest you do so now.
-You wonder who created this cool website for them?
-Yoji did himself and after that, a lot of clients were coming in and still, they are.
+Do you wonder who created this fabulous website for them?
+Yoji did it himself, and after that, many clients were coming in, and still, they are.
 From the design of their website, you can imagine what you can expect, can’t you?

 Japanese Design Ideology and Design Process – Kamon

-Japanese family crest has its own spot on the various crest designs.
-Compare to the western coat of arms, it stands out for its simplicity and high visibility.
+Japanese family crests have their spot in various crest designs.
+Compared to the Western coat of arms, it stands out for its simplicity and high visibility.

-This different design comes from different patterns of thoughts.
+This different design comes from various patterns of thought.

 Shoryu explains the differences between them with the example of fountain patterns.
-You see western fountains designed to spout into the air while traditional Japanese style fountain designed to flow water downward as a natural river flows that way.
+You see Western fountains designed to spout into the air while traditional Japanese-style fountains are designed to flow water downward as a natural river flows that way.

 We could say western sentiment for nature is to take control and conform to them while Japanese way of thinking nature is to nestle close always with a feeling of awe and respect knowing it could threaten their lives as a natural disaster.
 (Shoryu Hatoba)

-The natural features and climate cultivate the particular sets of thoughts and culture, the ideas of Shinto are exactly based on them.
+The natural features and climate cultivate particular sets of thoughts and cultures, and the ideas of Shinto are exactly based on them.

 The different approach can be seen in screenwriting, too, as western play attempts to explain everything in words while the Japanese one uses lesser words and leaves a lot to the viewer’s imagination.
 (Shoryu Hatoba)

-The beautiful design itself has its value and the fact they have a long history underneath make it even more valuable.
+The beautiful design itself has its value, and the fact they have a long history underneath makes it even more valuable.

 Shinto Beliefs: 5 Core Values of Japanese Indigenous Religion